Apply to transfer burial rights

 Opening graves and multiple burials

-If it’s necessary for a grave to be reopened, the owner of the exclusive right of burial needs to give authorisation.
+If a grave must be reopened, the owner of the exclusive burial rights must give permission.

-It is important to make clear if you think that the grave would be wanted for multiple coffin burials.
+It is important to say if you think the grave would be wanted for multiple coffins.
 If this is the case, we recommend that the grave depth is tested before starting the transfer.
-If there is not enough space for multiple coffins, you may wish to discontinue your application.
+If there is not enough space for multiple coffins, you may want to cancel your application.

 Custom and practice is to transfer to a singular person.
 Multiple ownership of a grave means all signatures would be needed for grave upkeep.
 This includes when further inscriptions to a memorial is requested.